roberthenley/flutter_development_roadmap/index.md

-# A Flutter Development Roadmap

-A detailed roadmap of Flutter development topics to learn.

 by [Robert Henley](https://www.linkedin.com/in/robertallenhenley/)

 After completing the [Complete 2020 Flutter Development Bookcamp](https://www.udemy.com/course/flutter-bootcamp-with-dart/) from [The App Brewery](https://www.appbrewery.co/), I found myself lost.
 There was a lot of Flutter documentation, videos, and other resources.
 I was not sure where to go next.
 I was one of a couple of people to raise this issue at the FlutterLDN/Flutter Berlin joint meetup in May 2020, but no one had an answer.